Diophantine Geometry over Groups VIII: Stability

+With this collection of values we canonically associate a finite collection of maximal limit groups (according to theorem 7.2 in [Se1]), and we further apply theorem 1.3, and associate with each limit group a finite collection of graded resolutions, such that the complexity of each graded resolution is bounded by the complexity of the completion that was used for its construction, $Comp(u,p,q,a)$.

+At this point, we repeat what we did in constructing $D_1$.
+We look at all the values of the completions of the obtained graded resolutions, for which either one of the values, $(y_i^0,p_0,q_0,a)$, $i=1,\ldots,s$, is a flexible (non-rigid) value of $Rgd(x,p,q,a)$, or at least two of these (rigid) values are not distinct.
+These degenerate values of the obtained completions satisfy one of finitely additional basic conditions (non-trivial equations), and with them we associate finitely many limit groups, and by applying theorem 1.3, we further associate with them finitely many graded resolutions.

+By theorem 1.3, the complexity of each of the constructed graded resolutions is bounded by the complexity of the completion that was used in its construction,$ Comp(u,p,q,a)$.
+As we did in the construction of $D_1$, and since as in constructing $D_1$ the new completions were obtained by forcing additional basic conditions, we keep only those graded resolutions that have strictly smaller complexities than the completions, $Comp(u,p,q,a)$, that they were constructed from.

-We set the Diophantine set $D_1$ to be the disjunction of all the graded resolutions obtained through this process that have strictly smaller complexity than the completion they are associated with, and those closures, $Cl_i$, that are associated with the finite set of completions and are proper closures of the completion they are associated with.
-By the same argument that was used in proving theorem 1.3, the set $NS_s \cup D_1$ is equational.
+We define $D_2$ to be the Diophantine set that is the union of the Diophantine sets that are defined by the completions of those of the constructed graded resolutions that have strictly smaller complexity than the completion, $Comp(u,p,q,a)$, that they were constructed from (note that this last completion was associated with $D_1$.
+By construction, $D_2 \subset D_1$, and the complexities of the resolutions that are associated with $D_2$, are strictly smaller than the complexities of the corresponding resolutions that are associated with $D_1$ (the definition of the complexity of a minimal rank resolution appears in definition 1.16 in [Se5]).

-As in analyzing rigid limit groups, we continue by analyzing the set $NS_s \cap D_1$.
-With this set we associate a Diophantine set $D_2$ in a similar way to the construction of the Diophantine set $D_1$.
-By the same argument that was used to prove theorem 1.3, $(NS_s \cap D_1) \cup D_2$ is equational, and $D_2$ is a union of finitely many Diophantine sets, corresponding to completions of resolutions that have strictly smaller complexities than the complexities of the corresponding completions and closures that define the set $D_1$, together with some proper closures of the completions and closures that define $D_1$.

-We continue iteratively, precisely as we did in proving theorem 1.2 in the rigid case.
-Since by the universality of the set of proper closures of resolutions that appear along this iterative process, only finitely many proper closures are associated with a given completion along it, for some step $n_0$, all the completions and closures that define the Diophantine set, $D_{n_0}$, have strictly smaller complexity than the maximal complexity of the completions and closures that define the Diophantine set $D_1$.
-Hence, the d.c.c.\ for complexities of minimal rank resolutions ([Se5],1.18) guarantees that the iterative process terminates after finitely many steps, which implies that the sets $NS_s$ are in the Boolean algebra of equational sets.
+By the same argument that was used to prove proposition 1.6, the set $(NR_s \cap D_1) \cup D_2$ is equational.
+We continue to the third step with the set $NR_s \cap D_1 \cap D_2 = NR_s \cap D_2$ and treat it exactly in the same way.
+By the descending chain condition for complexities of minimal rank resolutions (cf. theorem 1.18 in [Se5]), this iterative process terminates after finitely many steps, and the finite termination finally implies that the original set, $NR_s$, is in the Boolean algebra of a collection of (minimal rank) equational sets, so theorem 1.5 follows.

 \line{\hss$ $}